-Turkey reports 28,168 daily Covid-19 cases | english.lokmat.com
+Turkey reports 28,168 daily COVID-19 cases | english.lokmat.com

 A total of 351,655 tests were conducted over the past day, it said.

-Turkey started mass Covid-19 vaccination on January 14 after the authorities approved the emergency use of the Chinese Sinovac vaccine.
+Turkey started mass COVID-19 vaccination on Jan.
+14 after the authorities approved the emergency use of the Chinese Sinovac vaccine.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app